CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 Residential occupancy groups J-1 and J-2.........150 ft.

-Where smoke barriers are penetrated by doors, such doors shall be smoke stop doors in conformance with subdivision (c) of [section 27-371](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-371-doors) of this article.
+Where smoke barriers are penetrated by doors, such doors shall be smoke stop doors in conformance with subdivision (c) of [section 27-371](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-371-doors) of this article.

 #### (d) Dead ends.

-Dead ends in corridors shall not exceed the length listed in [table 6-1](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/table-6-1determination-of-exit-and-access-requirements), except that in all occupancy groups except occupancy group H, when a corridor is completely enclosed in construction having a two hour fire-resistance rating, with all corridor doors being self-closing and having a fire protection rating of one and one-half hours, the permissible length of dead ends may be increased one hundred per cent above the length listed in [table 6-1](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20egress/table-6-1determination-of-exit-and-access-requirements).
+Dead ends in corridors shall not exceed the length listed in [table 6-1](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#table-6-1-determination-of-exit-and-access-requirements), except that in all occupancy groups except occupancy group H, when a corridor is completely enclosed in construction having a two hour fire-resistance rating, with all corridor doors being self-closing and having a fire protection rating of one and one-half hours, the permissible length of dead ends may be increased one hundred per cent above the length listed in [table 6-1](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20egress#table-6-1-determination-of-exit-and-access-requirements).
 Dead end distance shall be measured from the centerline of the door opening nearest to the closed end of the corridor to the center of an exit door opening, or the center of that point in the corridor where travel to two or more exits becomes available in two directions.

 #### (e) Changes in level.

-Changes in level requiring less than two risers in a corridor shall be by a ramp complying with [section 27-377](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-377 Ramps) of this article.
-Risers and treads shall comply with the requirements of subdivision (e) of [section 27-375](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-375 Interior Stairs) of this article.
+Changes in level requiring less than two risers in a corridor shall be by a ramp complying with [section 27-377](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-377-ramps) of this article.
+Risers and treads shall comply with the requirements of subdivision (e) of [section 27-375](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-375-interior-stairs) of this article.

 #### (f) Exterior corridors.